Skip to main content

 Long-horizon software engineering

 DeepSWE includes original tasks with isolated environments and program-based verifiers.
-BenchLM mirrors the public DeepSWE leaderboard as display-only because each row combines a model, agent harness, and reasoning-effort setting rather than a pure model-only benchmark score.
+BenchLM mirrors the public DeepSWE leaderboard JSON as display-only, using the best available mini-swe-agent configuration per model and preserving cost, time, token, and effort-level source metadata.
+Each row combines a model, agent harness, and reasoning-effort setting rather than a pure model-only benchmark score.

 BenchLM freshness & provenance